Piombi

 Piombi ("The Leads" in English) is a former prison in the Doge's Palace in Venice.
-The name of the prison refers to its position directly under the roof of the palace, which was covered with slabs of lead.
+The name of the prison refers to its position in the attic, directly under the roof of the palace, which was covered with slabs of lead.
 In winter, these slabs let the cold pass and they acted as a conductor in the summer heat, imposing harsh conditions for inmates.

 Description

 Interior of Piombi Prison, one of the Old Prisons in Doge's Palace in Venice.

 The Piombi prison was divided into six rooms, separated by wooden partitions strengthened with iron plates.
 Access to the prison was by two staircases, one located in the Sala dei Tre Capi (the three chiefs room) and the other in a corridor near the Sala degli Inquisitori di Stato (Hall of the State Inquisitors).
 Light is reached through small windows overlooking the waterway called Rio di Palazzo.
 The ceilings were made of lead, but under this was a double planking in larch, which made the prisons hot in summer.

 The inmates could have furniture and furnishings such as beds and dishes.
 They had medical assistance, food brought from outside or to order, and a cash allowance for small needs.